se-edu/learningresources/contents/data/nosql/NoSQL.md

 extra development costs in projects when there is a need to migrate to another solution, or when new developers are introduced to the project.

-This is in stark contrast to SQL, which's syntax is mostly standardised across its different flavours.
+This is in stark contrast to SQL, which's syntax is mostly standardised across its different <tooltip content="eg. PostgreSQL, MySQL, etc.">implementations.</tooltip>

 #### 2. Not Suited for Complex Relational Queries
-While NoSQL databases certainly allow for more flexibility in structuring out relations, most complex queries (eg. joins for many-many relations) _usually_ involve structured data that can be easily represented in tabular formats.
+While NoSQL databases certainly allow for more flexibility in structuring out relations, most complex queries (eg. joins for many-to-many relations) _usually_ involve structured data that can be easily represented in tabular formats.

 In such instances, queries are often more performant in SQL equivalents.